-The results of the linkage mapping experiment identified two broad peaks on chromosomes IV and V associated with length and width respectively, as well as a narrow peak on chromosome X for width.
-Although we successfully validated the width-associated QTL on chromosome X (Figure 3), we were unable to validate the other two QTL (S6 and S7 Figs).
+The results of the linkage mapping experiment identified two broad peaks on chromosomes IV and V associated with length and width growth, respectively, as well as a narrow peak on chromosome X for width growth.
+Notably, of these three detected QTL, only one (chromosome V) has a confidence interval that includes a gene characterized to have a laboratory-derived allele in N2 (qlb-5) (Sterken et al. 2015).
+Although it is possible that qlb-5 contributes to some of the phenotypic variation that we observe, it is also likely that independent natural variants are contributing to the observed effect.
+Furthermore, although we successfully validated the width-associated QTL on chromosome X (Fig. 3), we were unable to validate the QTL on chromosomes IV and V (Supplementary Figs. 8 and 9).
 Our inability to recapitulate the results observed in the linkage mapping might be driven by several factors.
-First, many loci spread across the genome could underlie variation in body size.
-Under this polygenic model, any region can harbor variants driving our observed phenotypic difference through additive and/or non-additive effects.
+First, many loci spread across the genome could underlie variation in body growth.
+Under this polygenic model, any region can harbor variants driving our observed phenotypic difference through additive and/or nonadditive effects.
 The contribution of polygenicity to phenotypic variance has previously been explored in C. elegans.
-Studies of fertility and body size in the C. elegans multiparental experimental evolution (CeMEE) panel found that a significant fraction of phenotypic variance, nearly 40% for fertility, can be explained by polygenicity (Noble et al. 2017).
+Studies of fertility and body size in the C. elegans multiparental experimental evolution panel found that a significant fraction of phenotypic variance, nearly 40% for fertility, can be explained by polygenicity (Noble et al. 2017).
 Second, the intervals could contain QTL of opposing effects, making it difficult to recapitulate the results observed in the mapping using NILs.
 Notably, researchers have observed patterns of polygeny and antagonistic-effect loci when investigating C. elegans growth and reproduction in nickel stress (Bernstein et al. 2019).
 Third, it is possible that the QTL effects are smaller than 5% and we are underpowered to detect differences driven by these QTL in the CSSs and NILs.

-Candidate genes for variation in body size
+Candidate genes for variation in body growth

 Genetic variants underlying complex traits are often elusive (Rockman 2012; Evans et al. 2021).
 Ultimately, when searching for QTL, we aim to identify genes contributing to the variation in phenotypes among individuals.
-Here, we identified candidate genes located in the interval of the chromosome X QTL (Table 2 and S11 File).
-However, complex traits, such as body size, are likely affected by many genes.
-For example, recent studies of human genetic variation using data from 5.4 million individuals report finding over 12,000 independent loci associated with height (Yengo et al. 2022).
+Here, we identified candidate genes located in the interval of the chromosome X QTL (Table 2 and Supplementary File 11).
+However, complex traits, such as body growth, are likely affected by many genes.
 In the laboratory strain of C. elegans, we know many loci that quantitatively affect body size and shape.
 Mutations in these genes span various classes, including abnormal pharyngeal pumping (Eat), egg-laying defective (Egl), uncoordinated (Unc), abnormal dauer formation (Daf), and several cuticle and body shape classes (Dpy, Lon, Sma, Rol, Sqt) (Mörck and Pilon 2006; So et al. 2011; Cho et al. 2021).
 The polygenic nature of complex traits is a recognized barrier in identifying the genes contributing to phenotypic variation in a population (Boyle et al. 2017; Bernstein et al. 2019).
-However, we believe that molecular analysis of loci that underlie variation in development-associated traits in natural populations of C. elegans is essential to deciphering the evolutionary significance of developmental canalization.
+However, we believe that molecular analysis of loci that underlie variation in development-associated traits is essential to deciphering the influence of natural genetic variation on C. elegans growth.